D&D Class: Alpha Subclasses

 At its highest level the shaman and your pack members (plants and beasts) begin to develop a bark-like exterior, granting you and your pack members resistance to non-magical slashing and piercing damage, and you inflict a -2 penalty to shooting and spell attacks (to reflect the stopping power of the bark), increasing your resilience.

 II.
 The Animist

 While the shaman is a control-centric class with unique beasts, the animist is the spellcaster option.
 You can view the subclass here, easily printable for your game master to look over thanks to our friends at Homebrewery.
-The animist is more of a "half caster," maxing out at 5th level spells, but also lagging behind the spell count of the warlock and the ranger.
+The animist is more of a "half caster," maxing out at 5th level spells, but also lagging behind the spell count of the paladin and the ranger.
 On the other hand, though, you do gain useful spells to augment the damage of your pack members that grow in power over time.